arhszaf/Projects/River Crossing Problem/src/readme.md

 * Provides the optimal solution if it exists within the specified time.

 ## Usage
-* 1.When prompted, enter the number of people.
+1. When prompted, enter the number of people.
-* 2.Enter the total allowed crossing time in minutes.
+2. Enter the total allowed crossing time in minutes.
-* 3.Enter the individual crossing times for each person.
+3. Enter the individual crossing times for each person.
 Each time must be a positive integer and unique.
-* 4.The program will output the optimal sequence of crossings if a solution exists within the specified time.
+4. The program will output the optimal sequence of crossings if a solution exists within the specified time.